Best (and Worst) Spots to Put a Cat Litter Box: Our Complete Guide

-You might also be interested in: 10 Best Litter Boxes for Kittens in 2021 – Reviews & Top Picks
+You might also be interested in: 10 Best Litter Boxes for Kittens – Reviews & Top Picks

 Choosing the right place for your cat’s litter box can make or break their potty training, and it’s an important consideration.
 Try to avoid areas that have too much traffic and noise and are near their feeding or your eating area.

 As long as the location is quiet, has plenty of light, and is roomy, you should be good to go!